robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 The superbuild will check if a package is available on the system, and, if it is not, it will download its source code build and install it.

+A YCM superbuild supports out of the box:

+* User mode
+* Developer mode
+* Demos
+* Automatic integration with CDash.
+* Automatic documentation generation using doxygen.
+* Generation of dependency graphs using dot.

 Depending on your reason for using a YCM superbuild, you should skip to the appropriate section: